Why It Works

 |185°F (85°C) for 8 to 16 hours||Traditional texture that shreds naturally|

-Tips For Making Sous Vide Carnitas
+How to Make Sous Vide Carnitas

-Slice the Pork
+Slicing the Pork

 I like to start with boneless pork shoulder.
 I tried using whole shoulders, which works reasonably well, but you get better flavor penetration if you first cut the pork into thick slabs.
 About four pounds is enough to serve eight to 12 people once the meat is cooked.
 You can easily make a half batch, but carnitas freeze extremely well, so think about making the full order!